AdobeDocs/cis-photoshop-api-docs/src/pages/code-sample/index.md

 ### Example 7: Swapping the image in a smart object layer

-In this example we are replacing the smartobject using `documentOperations` API
+In this example we are replacing the smartObject using `documentOperations` API

 ```shell
 curl -X POST \